ImJron/luart_api/README.md

 The complete API documentation of [LuaRT](https://luart.org/) contained in a Lua table, fully annotated for autocomplete using the Lua Language Server.

+This allows for a more comfortable way to experiment with LuaRT, and hopefully encourages a more engaging way to write code for it!

 The API information is updated manually based on the [LuaRT wiki](https://www.luart.org/doc/modules.html).
 Therefore there is no guarantee that everything is correct and up to date.

 ---